thibaudcolas/is-js-error/README.md

 ✔ OK
 ```

-The exit status is 1 for a page that fails to load and 2 for a JS error.
+The exit status is `1` for a page that fails to load and `2` for a JS error.

+### In continuous integration

+This project relies on [Electron](https://github.com/atom/electron), which requires a GUI.
+See the [following Travis guide](http://docs.travis-ci.com/user/gui-and-headless-browsers/).

 ## Contributing